Greg Berlanti: Personal life

 He was born in Suffern, New York.
-His parents are Barbara Moller Berlanti and Eugene Berlanti.
-He attended Rye High School in Rye, NY graduating with the class of 1989.
+His parents are Barbara Moller Berlanti and Eugene "Gene" Berlanti.
+He attended Rye High School in Rye, New York, graduating with the class of 1989.
 Greg has one sister, Dina and two nieces.
 He has Italian and Irish ancestry.
 He described his early life in an August 2004 interview with Entertainment Weekly: "We were Italians in a town of WASPs" and his family was not "doing as well as 90% of the community."
 The Berlanti Productions production logo, which follows each episode of shows he produces, features a family with their backs to the audience and the spoken quote, "Greg, move your head!"
 This is an homage to Berlanti's father, Gene, who would yell at Greg when he was blocking the television screen.
-Berlanti, a Delta Tau Delta alumnus graduated from Northwestern University in 1994.
+Berlanti, a Delta Tau Delta alumnus, graduated from Northwestern University in Evanston, Illinois in 1994.

-Berlanti has been in a relationship with ex-LA Galaxy soccer player Robbie Rogers since mid-2013.
+Berlanti has been in a relationship with ex–LA Galaxy soccer player Robbie Rogers since mid-2013.
 On December 31, 2016, Rogers and Berlanti announced they had become engaged.
 Their wedding occurred on December 2, 2017.
 They have two children born via surrogacy, a son in 2016 and a daughter in 2019.

 Awards and honors

+Berlanti received the Governors Award at the 76th Primetime Emmy Awards.
+The Governors Award is bestowed by the Television Academy's Board of Governors and honors an individual, company or organization that has made a profound, transformational and long-lasting contribution to the arts and/or of television.

-In 2022, Berlanti received the high honor of the Norman Lear Achievement Award at the 33rd annual PGA Awards for his remarkable impact on the art and craft of television.
+In 2022, Berlanti received the high honor of the Norman Lear Achievement Award in Television at the 33rd Producers Guild of America Awards for his remarkable impact on the art and craft of television.

 In 2019, Berlanti received the Television Showman of the Year Award at the 56th Annual ICG Publicists Awards, the Patron of the Artists Award at the SAG-AFTRA Foundation 45th Annual Patron of the Artists Awards, the Kieser Award at the 45th Annual Humanitas Prize Awards and the Outstanding Film – Wide Release Award for "Love, Simon" at the 30th Annual GLAAD Media Awards.

 Additional honors include: Los Angeles LGBT Center's 49th Anniversary Gala Vanguard Awards Honoree; Friends of the Saban Community Clinic's 43rd Annual Gala Honoree; Variety Hall of Fame Inductee; Northwestern University School of Communication Graduation Convocation Address.

 In 2018, Berlanti was selected for the Vanguard Award by the Los Angeles LGBT Center, The Founders Award by the International Emmy Awards, The Hero Award by the Trevor Project, 500 Most Powerful People Working in the Global Media Business Today by Variety, in addition to winning a Teen Choice Award for The Flash, Riverdale and Love, Simon.

 Additional wins include; 2017 for Teen Choice Award for Choice Drama TV Show for Riverdale and 2016 People's Choice Award wins for Supergirl and The Flash.